The narcissists’ stare.

 When you first meet them, you may believe they have the most loving and caring eyes, and you see what you want to see, it’s all an act, they are just mirroring you, to draw you deeper into their games.

-They have learned and can mimic how people act and behave, but if you pay close attention to their eyes, they can not fake how their eyes look.
+They have learned and can mirror how people act and behave, but if you pay close attention to their eyes, they can not fake how their eyes look.

-Yet in the beginning, they have a way to hold your gaze, and in a way mimic it by using actions and words, it’s intense, creating a deep connection that you miss, the true depth to their eyes.
+Yet in the Idealisation, they have a way to hold your gaze and mirror it by using actions and words, it’s intense, creating a deep connection, the true depth to their eyes.

-Yet after a while, they can no longer maintain this falseness,
+Yet after a while, they can no longer maintain their Admiration face.

 A few months later at a party, I remember feeling someone watching me, when I turned it was the narcissist, yet they didn’t acknowledge me looking back at them, they seemed deep in thought, my instinct tried to tell me something, but as I couldn’t work out what it was I made excuses.

-Once when I was heartbroken and crying, over something the narcissist had done, something made me look up, they were intensely staring at me, I actually looked away, and felt on edge, I just couldn’t work out what the look was like they were there, yet they were not, no comfort offered, they just sat soaking up all the emotions that they’ ed made me feel although I didn’t see it at the time.
+Once when I was heartbroken and crying, over something the narcissist had done, something made me look up, they were intensely staring at me, I actually looked away.
+I felt on edge, I just couldn’t work out what the look was like they were there, yet they were not, no comfort offered, they just sat soaking up all the emotions that they had made me feel although I didn’t see it at the time.

 When I questioned them about something, with evidence, of things they actually did do, their eyes went black, and my blood ran cold.
 That look is something out of this world, and it chills you.